aadityapate/StegaNet/README.md

 ### Problem Statement

 With the rise of sophisticated cyber threats, traditional encryption methods are increasingly vulnerable to attacks.
-StegaNET addresses this issue by embedding encrypted messages within seemingly innocuous files, thereby enhancing communication security and offering a covert approach to secure digital exchanges【6†source】【7†source】.
+StegaNET addresses this issue by embedding encrypted messages within seemingly innocuous files, thereby enhancing communication security and offering a covert approach to secure digital exchanges.

 ### Objectives

 1. Implement a secure communication system that integrates advanced cryptography and steganography techniques.
 2. Regulate user access through SAML, allowing entry only to authenticated and authorized users.
-3. Ensure that sensitive messages are protected against unauthorized access and detection【7†source】.
+3. Ensure that sensitive messages are protected against unauthorized access and detection.

 ### System Architecture

 1. **Message Encryption**: Messages are encrypted using robust algorithms (e.g., AES-256) before being embedded within carrier files.
 2. **Steganographic Embedding**: Advanced steganography techniques are used to embed messages into various file formats (images, audio, video).
-3. **SAML Authentication**: User access is restricted through SAML-based authentication, ensuring only verified users can retrieve the hidden messages【6†source】【7†source】.
+3. **SAML Authentication**: User access is restricted through SAML-based authentication, ensuring only verified users can retrieve the hidden messages.

 ### Technologies Used